 Utilizing the info at www.ecolecholat.com , I set our CVap Cook and Hold Oven with Constant Cook ON, Food Temp at 125, and 1 level Browning.
 Unsure how long it would take, I set the timer for an hour.
 The chocolate we used for this experiment was Ghirardelli Dark Chocolate.

 I placed 3 lbs in a stainless bowl wrapped with plastic wrap to keep the water off the chocolate, and placed 1.5 lbs of chocolate in a vacuum-sealed sous vide bag.
 The chocolate was warmed in the CVap oven until reaching its critical temperature of 120°F. The chocolate actually reached its temp in 30 minutes, but I allowed an extra ten minutes, just to be safe.
 Once the chocolate was removed I set the cabinet at 90 +0.

 While the oven was cooling down I stirred the tempered chocolate in the bowl just until smooth and returned it to the 90°F oven.

 With the vacuum-sealed chocolate, I pressed lightly until the chocolate was evenly distributed and returned it to the oven.

 Wait – I almost forgot the fruit!
 While the chocolate was in the first stage of tempering, I hot-marinated freshly sliced pineapple in the same cabinet, slow-poaching it in orange juice, sorghum molasses, and a dash of chipotle pepper.

-Now the moment of truth!
 Fresh strawberries were washed and dried and then dipped into the freshly tempered chocolate.
 Beautiful.
 I grilled the warm poached pineapple, topped it with the warm marinade, and chocolate-dipped strawberries, and then drizzled a bit more tempered chocolate to finish.
 What a sweet Valentine’s experiment indeed!